Nairn's London

 Nairn's London is a 1966 book about the architecture of London.
 It is authored by British writer Ian Nairn and this is the work for which he is the best known.
 Architecture critic Jonathan Meades has praised the work as an "imperious mongrel: part vade-mecum, part polemic, part poetic contemplation, part deflected autobiography and part conversation with himself – wholly original" and "the testament of a man steeped in London".

 Nairn himself described it as a "personal list of the best things in London" and a "record of what has moved me between Uxbridge and Dagenham."
 Nairn's London drifted in and out of print in the decades following its publication but became a cult classic.
 It was regularly recommended by American film critic Roger Ebert to students seeking to improve their prose, and he wrote an introduction for the book in a 2002 printing.
-Ebert, however, had to caveat his recommendation with an acknowledgement that it was, at that time, difficult to obtain a copy.
+Ebert had to caveat his recommendation with an acknowledgement that it was, at that time, difficult to obtain a copy.

 That relative scarcity continued until the 2010s, with high prices for second-hand copies.
 Since 2013, there has been a major revival of interest in Nairn and his work, leading to a 2014 reprinting of Nairn's London by the book's publisher, Penguin Books.